rednafi/rednafi.com/content/about.md

 ## Colophon

 [Hugo] powers this blog.
 It's rocking the [Papermod] theme with some handrolled CSS flair.
-I write in plain markdown and push the [content] to GitHub, triggering the [GitHub Actions] CI, which then deploys the site to [GitHub Pages].
+I write in plain Markdown and push the [content] to GitHub, triggering the [GitHub Actions] CI, which then deploys the site to [GitHub Pages].

-Learn more about the stack, deployment, and writing process [here].
+More on the [stack, deployment, and writing process] if you're curious.

+## Breadcrumbs

+The handle _"rednafi"_ is just a mashup of my first name, _Redowan_, and my nickname _Nafi_, which my parents and a few close friends use.

 ## Greatest hits